Epiglottic vallecula

 The epiglottic valleculae are paired spaces between the root of the tongue and anterior surface of the epiglottis.
-Each vallecula is bordered medially by the median glossoepiglottic fold and laterally by the lateral glossoepiglottic fold.
+Each vallecula is bordered medially by the median glossoepiglottic fold and laterally by two lateral glossoepiglottic folds.

 The valleculae can collect saliva to prevent initiation of the swallowing reflex.

-The vallecula is an important reference landmark used during intubation of the trachea.
+The vallecula is an important reference landmark used during tracheal intubation.
 The procedure requires the blade-tip of a Macintosh-style laryngoscope to be placed as far as possible into the vallecula in order to facilitate directly visualizing the glottis.